 Staying In Westminster and Southbank

-The best area to stay for: river views, tourist hot spot, riverside entertainment
+Southbank is the best area to stay for: river views, tourist hot spot, riverside entertainment

 The city of Westminster located in Central London is also a part of the famous West End area.
 It is home to some of the most famous monuments and buildings in London on the north bank of the River Thames.
 These include the Buckingham Palace, Westminster Abbey, Palace of Westminster – aka House of Parliament, and the Westminster Cathedral.
 You shouldn’t miss the 150+-year-old Big Ben, one of London’s most famous landmarks.
 Trafalgar Square is also in Westminster and the area is one of the easiest to go around by foot.
 For more hotels in Westminister and Southbank click here.